Guatemalan National Revolutionary Unity: Military regimes and suppression of the guerrilla

 In March 1982, only one month after their formation, the URNG experienced an attack ordered by then president, retired General Efraín Ríos Montt.
 Backed by the CIA, Ríos Montt led a "scorched-earth" counter-insurgency campaign against the URNG and its supporters until he was toppled the following year.

-During his rule, Rios Montt tried to eradicate the insurgency by banning the activities of political parties and commiting various massacres against the population in the Guatemalan highlands, thereby removing the recruitment pool of the URNG.
+During his rule, Rios Montt tried to eradicate the insurgency by banning the activities of political parties and committing various massacres against the population in the Guatemalan highlands, thereby removing the recruitment pool of the URNG.
 He and his associates ascribed critique on their measures to an "international communist conspiracy" of which Amnesty International and the Catholic Church were also a part of.
 Ríos Montt's eventual downfall from power followed a similar path as his ascension, with a coup by his Minister of Defence Óscar Humberto Mejía Víctores in August 1983.
-His overthrow ended the bloodiest episode of the civil war and the Guatemalan genocide, in which approximately 150,000 civilians were killed between mid 1981 and 1983.
+His overthrow ended the bloodiest episode of the civil war and the Guatemalan genocide, in which approximately 150,000 civilians were killed between mid 1981 and 1983 and which led to widespread displacement of another 1.5 million people.
 The Victoria 82 campaign, as it was called by Ríos Montt, proved to be highly successful against the guerrilla though, which had to retreat to remote rural zones, while its leadership fled to Mexico City.
 It also hampered the merging process of the divergent groups considerably, as streamlined and unified logistics could only be arranged by 1986.
 Additionally devastating for the guerrilla was the renewed support from the USA to the Guatemalan military upon the Reagan administration taking office in January 1981.

 The militant PGT splinter groups saw their base wiped-out, following the capture and coerced conversion of Carlos Quinteros, an important commander in their ranks.
 The political wing of the PGT also faced a major crisis, after unsuccessfully trying to reorganize itself in its former northern strongholds of Alta Verapaz, as this plan was thwarted by the military.
 The social disarticulation and continuous assassinations of its members eventually led to its exhaustion by 1986, which prompted them to mend their relationship with the URNG.
+These events led the URNG to eventually substitute the PGT-NDN for the PGT in its leadership by 1987.

 The URNG employed ambushes and raids on government security forces as their main tactic, and also performed bombings and assassinations.
 They attacked the military, government officials, as well as foreign diplomats and foreign businesses.
 The government responded with undercover death-squads, supported by the police and military, who undertook the mission to take down prominent leftists.